Huichol language: Classification

 The Huichol and Cora languages (whose territories are contiguous) form the Coracholan subgroup of the Uto-Aztecan languages.

 Dialects

-There are many dialects of Huichol, including Coyultita, Huichol del norte, Huichol del sur, San Andrés Cohamiata (Huichol del oeste, Western Huichol), San Sebastián-Santa Catarina (Eastern Huichol, Huichol del este).
+There are many dialects of Huichol, including Coyultita, Northern Huichol (Huichol del norte), Southern Huichol (Huichol del sur), San Andrés Cohamiata (Huichol del oeste, Western Huichol), and San Sebastián-Santa Catarina (Eastern Huichol, Huichol del este).

 Speakers

 According to the United Nations Educational, Scientific, and Cultural Organization (UNESCO), there were 35,724 speakers of Huichol as of 2005.
 Huichol has been classified by UNESCO as a "vulnerable" language.

 Phonology

 Vowels

 There are five vowel phonemes: //i, ɛ, a, u, ɨ//; //ɛ// is spelled 'e'. //ɨ// is phonetically /[ɨ]/, a high central unrounded vowel, similar to the 'e' in the word 'roses' in English.

 Articulation of vowels

 /[ɛ]/ is reported to be even more open than the similar half open front vowel of French, but less open than the [æ] of English 'cat'. [a] is low central.